ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The number of claims reported within an entity, and their respective type, is left to the implementer.
 For a simple device, the reported list of claims for an entity might be fixed.
-However, for larger and more complex devices, the list of reported claims should be tailored to the demands of the Presenter.
+However, for larger and more complex devices, the list of reported claims should be tailored to what is demanded by the Presenter.

-Some claims MAY be repeated within an entity while others MUST NOT.
+Claims of a particular type MAY be repeated within an entity while others MUST NOT.
 For example, for a platform entity, there can only be one "firmware version" claim.
 Therefore, the associated claim MUST NOT be repeated as it may lead to confusion.
 However, a claim relating to a "ak-spki" MAY be repeated, each claim describing a different attesting key.
 Therefore, the definition of a claim specifies whether or not multiple copies of that claim are allowed within an entity claim set.

-If a Verifier encounters, within a single entity, multiple copies of a claim specified as "Multiple Allowed: No", it MUST reject the Evidence as malformed.
+If a Verifier detects, within a single entity, multiple copies of a claim type that should not be repeated, it MUST reject the Evidence as malformed.
+Since a Verifier is encouraged to ignore unrecognized claim types, it is possible that a potential rejection is missed.

-If a Verifier encounters, within the context of an entity, a repeated claim for a type where multiple claims are allowed, it MUST treat each one as an independent claim and MUST NOT consider later ones to overwrite the previous one.
+If a Verifier encounters, within the context of an entity, a repeated claim for a type where it is allowed, it MUST treat each one as an independent claim and MUST NOT consider later ones to overwrite the previous one.

 # Data Model {#sec-data-model}

-This section describes the data model associated with PKIX Evidence.
+This section describes the data model associated with generated Evidence.
 For ease of deployment within the target ecosystem, ASN.1 definitions and DER encoding are used.
 A complete ASN.1 module is provided in {{sec-asn1-mod}}.

-The top-level structures, as ASN.1 snippets, are:
+The top-level structures, as ASN.1 fragments, are:

 ~~~ asn.1
 PkixEvidence ::= SEQUENCE {